 Cyber Insurance: How We Got Here and Where We’re Headed

 As technology evolved in the late 1990s, technology-related risks evolved with it.
-The first cyber insurance policies were written to address these exposures and focused on online content or software.
+The first cyber risk insurance policy was written to address these exposures and focused on online content or software.
 Over time, the technology and accompanying policies have evolved extensively into a vibrant and volatile cyber insurance market.
+With that, the top cyber insurance companies have had to advance at a rapid pace to keep up with ongoing threats.

-The history of cyber security insurance policies in the United States begins in the late 1990s.
+The history of cyber security insurance policies in the United States began in the late 1990s.
 Some were policies that covered online media, while others were errors in data processing (EDM) policies.
-Early cyber insurance coverages generally evolved from professional liability policies for software and media risks.
+An early cyber risk insurance policy’s coverages generally evolved from professional liability policies for software and media risks.

-In the early 2000s, online media policies started to cover unauthorized access, network security, data loss, and virus-related claims.
+In the early 2000s, online media policies started to cover unauthorized access, network security, data loss, and computer worm or computer virus-related claims.
 Similar to most professional liability policies, these policies generally had many exclusions including:

 - Rogue Employees